SnickCH/InsurgencySandstormDedicatedServer/README.md

 ## Timeline
+24.7.2020 - I started on working on a baseline image for steamcmd.
+The testing branche (:test) is already using it.
+So new images can build up on this image and will reduce the build time.
+On the other hand verybody can now use my daily updated steamcmd image for any kind of dedicated servers.
+On the test branch I'm now working on optimizing the image to get less layers to improve the container space and layer usage.

 18.May 2020 - Mods are now supported, as long as they work on Linux.
 To support this, I had to add an empty folder "Mods".Make sure your mods work with Linux before you use them with this container.